ABOUT US

 Our separate male and female changing rooms are equipped with bathrooms and showers, which are maintained to the highest standards at all times by our professional staff.

-Dave Paulus is a certified karate instructor with over thirty years of dedicated training and teaching experience.
-Highly skilled and passionate about karate, Dave holds a 5th Dan Black Belt with the Japan Karate Association, as well as JKA International Qualifications;
+Dave Paulus is a certified karate instructor with almost forty years of training and teaching experience.
+He holds a 6th Dan Black Belt with the Japan Karate Association (JKA), which he passed in Okinawa—the birthplace of modern karate.
+He also holds JKA International Qualifications:

 Judge (B)

-After winning a gold medal at the 2011 JKA England National Championship, Dave achieved a career goal in 2012 after being selected for the JKA England Squad.
+After winning a gold medal at the 2011 JKA England National Championship, Dave achieved a career goal in 2012 when he was selected for the JKA England Squad.
 He went on to represent England at the JKA European Championships.
-Dave credits much of his success to the instructors that he has trained under, particularly Ohta Sensei – Chief Instructor to JKA England.
+He credits much of his progress to the instructors he has trained under, particularly Ohta Sensei, Chief Instructor of JKA England.

 ASSISTANT INSTRUCTORS